Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Introduction

+As explained, a typical example of dilute inertial suspensions is the aerosol which has the attractive interaction between particles to form clusters~\cite{Friedlander}.
+The attractive interaction is also important for wet granular materials~\cite{Castellanos05,Mitarai06}.
+Among several studies on the effects of attractive interactions on granular rheology~\cite{Rahbari10,Gu14, Irani14,Takada14,Saitoh15,Takada16,Takada18,Irani18}, the finding by Irani et al.~\cite{Irani18} on the existence of a hysteresis loop in the flow curve is remarkable, which is similar to that observed in the DST.
+Because its effect on suspension rheology is not well understood, we need to clarify the role of the attractive interaction in the inertial suspensions.

-The purpose of this paper is to extract the mechanism of the DST in terms of the Boltzmann equation for dilute gas-solid suspensions in terms of a proper treatment of the statistical mechanics by identifying the discontinuous transition between the quenched state and the ignited state as the DST.
-We also examine the quantitative validity of our simple theory from the comparison of results between our theory and the event-driven Langevin simulation of hard spheres (EDLSHS)~\cite{Scala12}.
-Therefore, we demonstrate that (i) the mutual friction between grains is not always necessary for the DST and (ii) the DST can take place even in the dilute inertia suspensions in this paper.
+The purpose of this paper is to extract the mechanism of the DST-like phenomena in terms of the Boltzmann equation for dilute inertial suspensions by identifying the discontinuous transition between the quenched state and the ignited state as the DST.
+We examine the quantitative validity of our theory from the comparison of results between our theory and the event-driven Langevin simulation of hard spheres (EDLSHS)~\cite{Scala12}.
+Then, we demonstrate that (i) the mutual friction between grains is not always necessary for the DST-like phenomena and (ii) the DST-like phenomena can take place even in the dilute inertia suspensions.
+We also illustrate the role of an attractive interaction in the flow curve, which can cause another DST-like process.